-Enhance the story: Whether you are shooting a low budget movie or making a video to promote your business you are telling a story.
-B roll can enhance it by sharing information with the audience without having to say it out aloud.
+Enhance the story: Whether you are shooting a low-budget movie or making a video to promote your business you are telling a story.
+B roll can enhance it by sharing information with the audience without having to say it out loud.
 They say a picture is worth a thousand words, therefore showing can improve the effectiveness of what you’re communicating.

 Add personality to the video: B roll is an opportunity to add your personality to your videos.
 Say you have recorded a piece-to-camera where you’re talking about a product you have tested.
 You can show B roll of you testing the product, if appropriate it can be humorous or outlandish.

 Add interest and keep people watching: Having someone speaking to the camera for extended periods of time can become boring to watch.
 Even if your audience is interested in what you have to say, you need to stimulate them visually.

 Manipulate the pace of the video: When interviewing someone they might not be prepared for the question.
 Consequently, they might answer in a flowing and articulate way, but instead… in chunks… of… maybe.. a few… words.
 You can edit the footage of it becomes – but instead, in chunks of maybe a few words.
 It will sound much better but all those cuts will make the footage look bad.
 By overlaying the interview footage with B roll you not only enhance the story and visual appeal but you’ve improved the pacing, not to mention making the interviewee sound a lot more articulate.

 Hide awkward edit points: In the previous example, each of those cuts produced an awkward-looking edit.
 The sound was improved but at the expense of making the visuals look dreadful.
 The B roll hid those awkward-looking edits.
 B roll, in the form of “noddies,” can be used to cover edit points that would result in jump cuts in an interview.